 Many exchange operators earn handsome profits from depositories.
 Deutsche Boerse (DB1Gn.DE), for example, owns Clearstream Frankfurt and Clearstream Luxembourg, where it directs most trades from its exchanges.

 The draft law sets parameters for competition and accelerates fundamental changes already under way in the sector.

-The law, which will likely take effect in 2014, also harmonises settlement times to a maximum of two days following the trading day.
+The law, which will likely take effect in 2014, also harmonizes settlement times to a maximum of two days following the trading day.
 There would also be penalties on banks and brokers that fail to settle trades on time.

-The European Central Bank, in parallel to the EU reform, is setting up a one-stop shop securities settlement platform for the euro zone to slash trading fees and help rationalise the number of settlement houses.
+The European Central Bank, in parallel to the EU reform, is setting up a one-stop shop securities settlement platform for the euro zone to slash trading fees and help rationalize the number of settlement houses.

 Trending On Reuters